avk/avk.github.io/index.md

 # About

-Hi, I'm Arthur Klepchukov, an empathetic product designer in San Francisco who loves words, trains, and the promise of an empty page.
+Hi, I'm Arthur Klepchukov, an empathetic UX designer in San Francisco who loves words, trains, and the promise of an empty page.

 ![Arthur Klepchukov with a train]({{ site.url }}/assets/locomotive-art.jpg)